 Tatiana Acevedo Guerrero is a geographer with a background in political studies.
 She is a Lecturer and Researcher in Politics of Sanitation and Wastewater Governance at the IHE Delft Institute for Water Education.
 Tatiana's research focuses on the interactions between urban water flows, infrastructure and society in the context of rapid unplanned growth and uneven development in cities of the global south.
 It documents the ways in which residents of different neighbourhoods make water flow – not only to access potable water, but also to evacuate other waters (human excreta, household wastewater and storm water).
 People can make water flow through mass demonstrations, legal complaints, or through direct infrastructural interventions.
 Her work also recognizes the entanglements between different infrastructures such as drainage, water supply, sanitation, and electricity.
 In the context of southern cities, where many infrastructures are characterized by long term breakdown and poor maintenance, they tend to be deeply interconnected.
 During the past four years, she has conducted archival and ethnographic research in Colombian cities analyzing the everyday intersections of water legislation and regulations, flash floods, fragile infrastructures, contestation, and inequality.
 As such, while her work comes under the sub-disciplines of political ecology and water governance, it also examines a broad range of questions related to socio-technical networks, state formation, and citizenship.

-Marie-Noëlle Carré is a former CRÉ postdoctoral fellow in environmental ethics.
+Marie-Noëlle Carré is a project manager (Strategies team) in Groupe BC2, a highly-qualified consulting firm located in Montreal and operating in various areas: urbanism, planning, environment, landscape architecture, geomatics.
+She is a former CRÉ postdoctoral fellow in environmental ethics.
 She defended her PhD in geography and planning at Université Sorbonne-Nouvelle Paris 3 (France) in October 2013.
 Her doctoral thesis examined waste management and governance in Buenos Aires.
 Her postdoctoral research analyzes the future of large and closed sanitary landfills, the most commonly used methods for waste treatment in the world.
-The project aims at showing that these infrastructures are good places to observe territorial public action changes through a comparative approach (Buenos Aires, Rio de Janeiro, Mexico City).
-Thes increasing exercise of citizenship and participation in these cities is reshaping social responsibilities towards nature, creating new challenges for urban governance.
+Marie-Noëlle’s current projects focus on governance at a distance of mining in French Guiana’s remote areas.
+As such, she contributes to GUYINT, a research project between Americas and Europe coordinated by Pr.
+François-Michel Le Tourneau (UMiGlobes - University of Arizona).

 Alejandro Camargo As a Postdoctoral Fellow in the Water and Urbanization research group, I study the role of the World Bank in the development of water governance in Colombia from 1950 to 2010.
 I hold a Ph.D. in geography from Syracuse University where I specialized in political ecology, agrarian studies, and hazards and disasters studies.
 My research interests include the transformation of rural livelihoods and landscapes, water and land governance, and agrarian relations in a context of abrupt environmental change and uneven development.
 In recent years, my work has been focused on understanding how concerns over global climate change and disasters translate into specific technologies of governance; and how those technologies are adopted, implemented, negotiated, and transfigured locally.
 I also study how people manage, transform, and adapt to the changing conditions of floodplains, rivers, and wetlands at the intersection of political and climatic forces.
 From that perspective, I currently study how the collapse of freshwater fisheries in Colombia intertwine with the global fisheries crisis, the development of agrarian capitalism, and the intensification of climate-related disasters.